 If you have been convicted of a crime, you may be sentenced to probation as all or part of your punishment.
 Probation is ordered by the court, and its terms vary in length depending on the charges against you.
 Judges use probation to ensure that you act with a certain level of responsibility.
 Probation gives you a second chance to abide by the law.
 In addition, probation is often used as an alternative to incarceration when negotiating a plea bargain.

 Probation requires regular meetings with an assigned probation officer who monitors your progress and administers any court-required tests, such as random drug tests, your participation in court-ordered drug or alcohol programs and any required community service.
 In addition, you must follow very specific rules and requirements as outlined in your terms of probation.
 All activities are strictly monitored and restricted during your probation period, including your ability to change jobs, move or leave the state without permission.
-It is important to have a Buffalo Criminal Defense Lawyer on your side.

 Individuals usually begin probation with the best intentions.
 However, as time passes, the challenges of daily life, work commitments, child commitments or lack of transportation can pose a problem in attending the scheduled meeting with your probation officer.
 The most common reason for violating probation is missing a scheduled probation appointment.

 Probation violations are very serious charges — one on which the court does not look very favorably.
 Penalties for violating probation can be harsh, especially if you are a repeat offender.